vcz-fr/blog/_drafts/2020-04-14-automating-postman.md

 automation, which contradicts the principles of automation in the first place.

-For more complex scenarios, their essence must be extracted; what has to run, in which order, can it be parallelized, what are the requirements.
+For more complex scenarios, their essence must be extracted; what has to run, in which order, can it be parallelized, their requirements.
 The more information is retrieved about the ecosystem the better.
 In the end, automation requires systems to run scenarios, therefore these systems must understand how to precisely communicate with the actual tools that run them and be able of follow the schedule.
 The executor systems do not need to be automated as well even though that would be appreciable.

 The category of systems of that sort that are the most widespread is **CI/CD**.
 Reaching the state of automation requires to understand how the core of the software operates in order to expose the interface that will get used later